Prudencio Ortiz de Rozas

 Prudencio Ortiz de Rozas (April 28, 1800 – June 1, 1857) was an Argentine general, brother of governor Juan Manuel de Rosas.
-He fought at the Battle of Márquez Bridge and San José de Flores, and took part in the agreements of Rosas and Juan Lavalle in Cañuelas and Barracas.
+He fought at the Battle of Márquez Bridge and battle of San José de Flores, and took part in the agreements of Rosas and Juan Lavalle in Cañuelas and Barracas.
 He took part in the battle of Chascomús, that defeated the Freemen of the South.